-I started Racket in 2004 because I loved talking about bands, concerts, comics, video games and God knows what else with my friends.
+I launched Racket in 2005 because I loved talking about bands, concerts, comics, video games and God knows what else with my friends.
 It didn’t hurt that publishing one’s opinions makes you some kind of journalist, and journalists get this shit for free.
 I gathered some friends who knew what the hell they were talking about and we combined our opinions here at RacketMag.com.
 Now, years later, Racket’s still going, though a vast majority of the original batch has moved on to day jobs, shitting out babies or are neck deep in getting PhDs.
 Seriously.
 I, myself, have found myself with a day-job moderately tied into the music industry, but can not seem to give up Racket.
 It turns out, there are plenty of people who also like writing about their favorite shit, and ask me to help them develop their rambling diatribes, glittering praise and blistering hate and put them on the site.
 Sure thing.

 Racket seems to have found it’s niche, not as a site full of asinine interviews and haiku reviews, but for writers to explore their writing style.
 I mean, we’ll STILL have asinine interviews and haiku reviews, but that’s not ALLLLLL we have.

 Who cares about questions about touring or recording?
 Who wants to know an artists favorite city to play in or when they’ll make it back there?
 No one we care to meet.
 I want to know if an artist, no matter how good of an artist they may or may not be, is a douchebag or not.
-And you know what, doing Racket for three years now, we have had more than our fair share of surprises.
+And you know what, doing Racket for years now, we have had more than our fair share of surprises.
 Gym Class Heroes – not douchebags.
 Armor for Sleep’s Ben Jorgensen – douchebag.
 Rise Against – not douchebags.
 Thursday’s keyboardist – douchebag.

 While we are really big on music, we know there are other cool things to check out.
 And, seeing as how we like to think of ourselves as well rounded, we’ll check ’em out for you and let you know how it is.
 Whether it’s some seasonal beer from Sam Adams, San Diego’s Comic-Con or some random skate event, we’ll try to keep you up on all the cool shit.
 Now, this is not to be confused with a promise to keep you hip on the latest trends because frankly, most of lock ourselves in our rooms during the day and don’t get out much.